kevin218/Eureka/docs/source/ecf.rst

 ''''''''
 Used during Optimal Extraction. prof_deg is only used when fittype = 'poly'.
 It sets the polynomial degree when constructing the spatial profile.
 Default is 3.
 For more information, see the source code of :func:`optspex.optimize<eureka.S3_data_reduction.optspex.optimize>`.

+iref
+''''
+Currently only used for HST observations.
+The file indices to use as reference frames for 2D drift correction.

 isplots_S3
 ''''''''''